Tom Hopkinson: Middle career

 Hopkinson defended his staff's editorial independence fiercely, and his publisher, Sir Edward Hulton, a Conservative Party member for most of his career, did not always appreciate Hopkinson's left-wing views, which affected Picture Post more strongly than the occasional right-wing views which also found their way into that magazine.

 While working for the Picture Post in the Congo, Hopkinson reportedly saved a man's life by standing over him to prevent a mob beating the man to death.

 In October 1950, after photojournalist Bert Hardy and writer James Cameron returned to London from their Korean War coverage, Hopkinson tried to go to press with their coverage of United Nations atrocities in Pusan.
 Hulton stopped the presses, fearing that coverage would "give aid and comfort to the enemy".
 Hopkinson persisted and Hulton sacked him.
 During the next six and one-half years, Picture Post was led by a revolving door of editors, many of whom did not do well for the magazine, which had been the leading picture magazine in Britain during World War II and for at least five years thereafter.

+In 1953 his book "George Orwell" was published as #39 in the National Book League's series "Writers and Their Work", "the first serious Orwell biography".

 Hopkinson became editor of South Africa's Drum magazine in 1958.
+He worked with writer like Can Themba, Casey Motsisi and Nat Nakasa.
 He encouraged the South Africa photojournalist Peter Magubane, who was covering the anti-apartheid struggle.
 He travelled regularly to Ghana and Nigeria during this time, organising the local editions of Drum.
 Hopkinson provided the textual material for the South African volume of the Life World Library published by Time Inc in 1965.
+Hopkinson wrote a recollection of his time as editor of Drum in a memoir titled In the Fiery Continent.